7. Managing KC Components¶

 audit_log_timestamp = 0

 By default the audit logging is disabled.
 When enabled, the default is to log through syslog since this can be configured to send the messages to an external syslog server.
-The syslog authpriv facility will be used to send the messages to.
+The syslog authpriv

 7.4.
-Kopano statistics monitoring
+Kopano statistics monitoring¶

 The statistics and server status can be checked with the kopano-stats tool.
 The kopano-stats tool offers the following options:

-• --system Gives information about threads, SQL and caches
+Gives information about threads, SQL and caches--session

-• --top Shows top-like information about sessions and server resource usage
+Shows top-like information about sessions and server resource usage

 To use the kopano-stats tool use for example the following command: